vedantt21/nos3-mantle/docs/wiki/Generating_NOS3_Component.md

     ![platform_cfg](./_static/adding_nos3_component/platform_cfg.png)

 5. We will know modify the opcodes for our cosmos Command and TLM definitions to match the opcodes defined in **xxxx.msgids.h**.
-These command and tlm definintions for cosmos are found in **nos3/components/name_of_your_component/gsw/name_of_your_component/cmd_tlm/**.
+These command and tlm definitions for cosmos are found in **nos3/components/name_of_your_component/gsw/name_of_your_component/cmd_tlm/**.
 Edit the two files as seen below with the opcodes you defined.

     ![Sample_cmd](./_static/adding_nos3_component/Sample_cmd_opcodes.png)